EvolvedEnergyResearch/EnergyPATHWAYS/docs/source/outputs.rst

 **Subsector**
   More detailed units of demand analysis.
 Associated with unique energy service demands.
 Ex. residential water heating.

-**Supply node**
-  Upstream energy supply sectors associated with the production, conversion, delivery, or storage of energy.

 **Final Energy**
   An energy type consumed to satisfy energy service demand.
 Differentiated from upstream energy use that is consumed to produce final energy.